4 Mind-Blowing Investing Books to Read in 2021

 The stock market is one of those few investment avenues likely to deliver returns in booms and busts.

 To enjoy the benefits, however, an investor must educate themselves and commit to being real investors and not merely traders.
-This list of the best books to read about investing in 2020 is an excellent start.
+This list of the best books to read about investing in 2021 and beyond is an excellent start.

 Investing comes down to your habits, emotional temperament, and discipline. (as these books demonstrate).
 Markets always go up and down.
 How you handle the cycles is what sets you apart from other investors.